houstonhaynes/AD4SDocs/00g The So What Factor.md

 ### It's Not a Shortcut

-AD4S doesn't promise to make complex problems simple—that would be dishonest.
+AD4S doesn't promise to make complex problems simple, that would be dishonest.
 Instead, it provides tools to navigate complexity more effectively.
 The goal isn't to avoid difficult work but to ensure that effort is directed productively and that important considerations aren't overlooked.

 ### Checklists are for Experts